davlo199/MDFHPCode/README.md

 Code and data used for the results in "A Multidimensional Fractional Hawkes Process for Earthquakes".

 ## Compiling the C++ code
 Most scripts incorporate a C++ mex file for the "ml.m" function.
-The file "LTInversionArray.mex" **check correct name & add in LTInversion.cpp file** should be sufficient to run the .mex file.
+The file "LTInversionArray.mex" should be sufficient to run the .mex file.
 If not follow the instructions.

 Some parts of the code have been re-implemented in C++ and you may need to run
 ```